perfanalytics/pose2sim/README.md

 ### Retrieve the folder structure
   1. Open a terminal, enter `pip show pose2sim`, report package location. \
      Copy this path and do `cd <path>\pose2sim`.
-  2. Copy the *single trial* or *batch session* folder wherever you like, and rename it as you wish.
+  2. Copy the *Demo_SinglePerson* or *Demo_MultiPerson* folder wherever you like, and rename it as you wish.
-  3. The rest of the tutorial will explain to you how to populate the `Calibration` and `videos` folders, edit the [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/S01_Demo_SingleTrial/Config.toml) files, and run each Pose2Sim step.
+  3. The rest of the tutorial will explain to you how to populate the `Calibration` and `videos` folders, edit the [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo_SinglePerson/Config.toml) files, and run each Pose2Sim step.

 </br>

 ### Single Trial vs. Batch processing

-> _**Copy and edit either the [S01_Demo_SingleTrial](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/S01_Demo_SingleTrial) folder or the [S00_Demo_BatchSession](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/S00_Demo_BatchSession) one.**_
+> _**Copy and edit either the [Demo_SinglePerson](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo_SinglePerson) folder or the [S00_Demo_BatchSession](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/S00_Demo_BatchSession) one.**_
 > - Single trial is more straight-forward to set up for isolated experiments
 > - Batch processing allows you to run numerous analysis with different parameters and minimal friction